ballerina-platform/ballerina-lang/stdlib/messaging/rabbitmq/src/main/ballerina/src/rabbitmq/Module.md

 #### Enabling TLS

 It is possible to encrypt the communication between the Ballerina client and the broker by using TLS-enabled connections.
 Client and server authentication (peer verification) is also supported.
 To enable the TLS support in the RabbitMQ broker, the node has to be [configured](https://www.rabbitmq.com/ssl.html#enabling-tls) to know the location of the Certificate Authority bundle, the server's certificate file, and the server's key.
-A TLS listener should also be configured to know what port to listen to for TLS-enabled client connections.
+A TLS listener should also be configured to know which port to listen for TLS-enabled client connections.

 Connecting to a TLS-enabled RabbitMQ node using the Ballerina client can be done by passing a `rabbitmq:SecureSocket` record with the appropriate values to the `rabbitmq:ConnectionConfiguration` record when initializing the connection.